Bosch-0/Project-Muggle/README.md

   - An example being the section on Open Design.
 Insights gained from implementing designs within Core will likely be useful.

 ## Timeline
-Looking to have solid design foundations established for Bitcoin Core over the next 6 months a long with many UI/UX improvements implemented.
-Implementation is difficult to gauge as its restricted to the pace of Core, which historically is quite conservative.
-Though it is common for design decisions to be ahead of development changes, so I will continue making / improving on designs that developers can pick up when they have time.
+Aiming to have design foundations established for Bitcoin Core over the next 6 months.
+During this time I will also be working on many UI/UX improvements which will assist with developing said foundations.
+Implementation of designs into the GUI

 ## Active work
 Below is what I am actively working on for Bitcoin Core.
 Many of these have been broken up into smaller versions to limit technical debt and align with the conservative and incremental way in which Bitcoin Core is developed.